WalletConnect/walletconnect-docs/docs/kotlin/chat/usage.md

 ## Chat Sample App

-We recommend looking at example implementations of Chat Sample at our [Kotlin Github repository](https://github.com/WalletConnect/WalletConnectKotlinV2/tree/develop/chat/sample)
+We recommend looking at example implementations of Chat Sample at our [Kotlin Github repository](https://github.com/WalletConnect/WalletConnectKotlinV2/tree/master/chat/sample)

 ## ChatClient

-`ChatClient` which implements [`ChatInterface`](#chatinterface) is a object to interact with Chat SDK.
-It contains asynchronous events informing occurance of an event i.e. received message and methods to use the Chat SDK i.e. sending messages.
+`ChatClient` is an object that interacts with the Chat SDK and implements the [ChatInterface](#chatinterface).
+It contains asynchronous events that notify you of occurrences, such as receiving a message, and methods that you can use with the Chat SDK, such as sending messages.

-##### ChatInterface
+### ChatInterface

 ```kotlin
 interface ChatInterface {